Demand Flexibility Service (DFS)

 Once you have completed all of your onboarding steps and submitted the form, your organisation will appear on our website as a DFS registered provider.
 This is so that consumers can find out which organisations are taking part in the service, and how to sign up.

-Request to become a DFS registered provider
+Request to become a NESO DFS Registered Provider – Fill out form

 5: Once all steps are completed, you’ll be ready to participate in a Demand Flexibility Service event